Las Vegas Strip: 2000–present

-In 2012, the High Roller Ferris wheel and a retail district called The LINQ Promenade broke ground in an attempt to diversify attractions beyond that of casino resorts.
+In 2012, the High Roller Ferris wheel and a retail district called The Linq Promenade broke ground in an attempt to diversify attractions beyond that of casino resorts.
 Renovations and rebrandings such as The Cromwell Las Vegas and the SLS Las Vegas continued to transform the Strip in 2014.
 The Las Vegas Festival Grounds opened in 2015.
-In 2016, T-Mobile Arena, The Park, and the Park Theater opened.
+In 2016, T-Mobile Arena, The Park, and the Park Theater (now known as Dolby Live) opened.
+On October 1, 2017, a gunman inside the Mandalay Bay hotel opened fire upon a nearby concert, killing 60 and himself.
+The incident remains the deadliest mass shooting in U.S. history.